martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

-(Forthcoming).
-Colonial Legacies, Collective Efficacy, and Rural Development: Evidence from the Togo-Ghana Border (with Natalie Letsa) (_Comparative Political Studies_)
+(FirstView).
+[Colonial Legacies, Collective Efficacy, and Rural Development: Evidence from the Togo-Ghana Border] (with Natalie Letsa) (_Comparative Political Studies_)

+[Colonial Legacies, Collective Efficacy, and Rural Development: Evidence from the Togo-Ghana Border]: https://doi.org/10.1177/00104140261418613

 (FirstView).
 [Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa][] (with Leonardo Arriola and Dominika Koter) _Perspectives on Politics_.